Mehar-IT/ecommerce/README.md

-<h1>This is simple ecomerce application just for lerarning purpose</h1>
+<h1>This is complete ecommerce application just for learning purpose</h1>